wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database.md

 - How to use the new membership API to add users and roles.
 - How to use a SQL database to store data in Azure.

-You'll build a simple contact list web application that is built on ASP.NET 4.5 Web Forms and uses the Entity Framework for database access.
+You'll build a simple contact list web site that is built on ASP.NET 4.5 Web Forms and uses the Entity Framework for database access.
 The following image shows the Web Forms page that allows read and write access to the database:

 ![Contacts - Edit Page](./media/web-sites-dotnet-deploy-aspnet-webforms-app-membership-oauth-sql-database/SecureWebForms00.png)

 >[AZURE.NOTE]
 To complete this tutorial, you need an Azure account.
-If you don't have an account, you can <a href="/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F" target="_blank">activate your MSDN subscriber benefits</a> or <a href="/pricing/1rmb-trial/?WT.mc_id=A261C142F" target="_blank">sign up for a trial</a>.
+If you don't have an account, you can <a href="/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F" target="_blank">activate your Visual Studio subscriber benefits</a> or <a href="/pricing/1rmb-trial/?WT.mc_id=A261C142F" target="_blank">sign up for a trial</a>.
 If you want to get started with Azure before signing up for an account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived ASP.NET starter site in Azure for free.
 No credit card required, no commitments.

 ##Set up the Development Environment
 To start, set up your development environment by installing the Visual Studio 2013 and the Azure SDK for .NET.